fkadriver/Dshield-ELK/README.md

 - No logs are showing up in Kibana/Elastic
   - Confirm filebeat is running on the honeypot.
   - Confirm that Logstash is running in the docker container.
+    - depending on what software is installed on the host running you may have access to 1 or more of the following cmds:
   - Confirm that you can connect to port 5044 from the honeypot
   - Look for filebeat errors on the sensor
     - `sudo grep filebeat /var/log/syslog|egrep -i 'error|warn'`